UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 Creating a new Spyder project
 ```

-Any files that you create will now all be found in your Project at the location you have assigned.
-In this project we can now have multiple scripts also known as .py files.
+Any files that you create will now all be found in your project at the location you specified.
+In this project we can now have multiple scripts in the form of .py files.
 You can also click on the following icons:

 -	![](img/media/image4.png) to create a new .py file